-If you want to compete in the modern sales world, your team and your strategy must track the sales metrics that drive success for your organization.
+If you want to compete in the modern sales world, your team and your strategy must track sales performance metrics that drive success for your organization.
 Power your team with data, and you’ll bring instant alignment to the sales floor — because everyone will know exactly where they stand and what’s expected of them.

-Plus, you’ll be able to set the right goals, hold people accountable to their numbers, and know how and when to course correct if your team is headed off track.
+Plus, you’ll be able to set the right goals, hold people accountable to their numbers, and know how and when to course-correct if your team is headed off track.

 That level of transparency is a crazy-effective motivator.
 In fact, according to our State of Sales Performance Report, 32% of reps said that visibility into numbers gets them more fired up to sell than anything else (including awards programs!).